 Interested in learning more?
 Read more about the Intervals story.

 We typically update Intervals every four to six weeks with new features, bug fixes, performance enhancements and more.
+The Intervals development roadmap is publicly available here.
 If you have a question about a submitted feature request or what’s included in an upcoming release, please email firstname.lastname@example.org.

 Intervals is only available as a hosted service at this time and is not available for self installation.
-Providing Intervals as hosted project management software keeps all customer accounts on the same hardware platform and latest code base and allows us to provide the highest level of service by focusing on rapidly fixing bugs and continuously deploying new features instead of troubleshooting various server configuration issues (i.e. installing and maintaining proper versions of PHP, PostgreSQL, Nginx, etc).
+Providing Intervals as hosted software keeps all customer accounts on the same hardware platform and latest code base and allows us to provide the highest level of service by focusing on rapidly fixing bugs and continuously deploying new features instead of troubleshooting various server configuration issues.